tkambler/ticktock/README.md

 The interval at which a task is run is defined using natural language with the help of the [Later](https://bunkat.github.io/later/getting-started.html) module.
 For example, to execute a task every ten minutes you would simply set an `interval` of `every 10 minutes`.
 Standard [crontab](https://crontab.guru/) intervals are also supported.

+TickTock provides a visual front-end (accessible via the browser) through which you can view execution results.

 ## Sample docker-compose.yml

 A configuration file (more on that below) must be mounted into the TickTock container at `/config.yml`.